Posted on 23rd of May, 2012 by Lévana

 Posted on 9th of February, 2012 by Lévana

-The signature triangle-shaped fun Purim cookie, shrouded in legend and folklore (ear-shaped? purse-shaped?
+Hammentaschen the signature triangle-shaped fun Purim cookie, shrouded in legend and folklore (ear-shaped? purse-shaped?
 Read on!) with three points pinched around a jam filling.
 It matters not at all if you don’t celebrate Purim—you will love ’em!
 Attention Gluten-Free Diners: This is for you too!
-The day you get really adventurous,...
+The day you get really...

 Posted on 21st of September, 2011 by Lévana

-Borekas are the perfect occasional treat: Ethereally light and crunchy, and so easy to make.
+Spinach Borekas are the perfect occasional treat: Ethereally light and crunchy, and so easy to make.
 There are no fillings you can’t use, savory or sweet.
-Here I make my filling without even sauteing anything: I just add a finely grated raw potato to my spinach filling to be sure any...
+Here I make my filling without even sauteing anything: I just add a finely grated raw potato to my spinach filling to be sure...

 Posted on 31st of August, 2011 by Lévana